 I’ve borrowed wisdom from thriving Blended Families and also applied the timeless truths in Scripture to identify seven “House Rules” which can bring peace and health in any family dynamic.

 Below are seven principles which could set the course for the future of your marriage and family.
-For ongoing resources to help you build a rock-solid marriage and family please connect with me on twitter and subscribe to our email list.
+For ongoing resources to help you build a rock-solid marriage and family please “like” my new Facebook page and you can also connect with me on twitter and subscribe to our email list.

 (In no particular order):